cg-tuwien/AgroEcoSim/README.md

 The renderer will receive the scene data in binary form as a set of triangle meshes.
 There are two variants a triangle-based and a primitive-based.
 Both contain a section with sensors that measure irradiance and a section with obstacles that only block and reflect light, but do not measure it.

 Plants correspond to entities.
-Their surfaces are typically light-sensitive plant organs like leafs.
+Their surfaces are typically light-sensitive plant organs like leaves.
 Each sensor surface must be associated with a sensor that measures the irradiance exposure (summed all over the surface) in W/m².

 * The coordinate system is right-handed with `x: right`, `y: up`, `z: front`
 * For introducing the sun movement, north is oriented back `N = [0, 0, -1]` and east is right `E = [1, 0, 0]`